The Cabot Gallery features exhibitions from student and professional artists of all ages.

 Recurring exhibitions include Students of Students, various professional artists, along with local and regional area middle and high school shows.

-Research and Conservation of Art and Artifacts | Conference Poster Presentations by Students of Missouri State University’s Museum Studies Program
+Research and Conservation of Art and Artifacts Conference Poster Presentations by Students of Missouri State University’s Museum Studies Program

-This exhibition of seven posters showcases research and conservation by students from the ART/MST 488: Basic Conservation of Art and Artifacts class of Fall 2024, a Citizenship and Service-Learning Integrated course taught by Dr. Billie Follensbee.
-In this course, the students receive training in basic preservation, cleaning, stabilization, exhibition, and storage of art and artifacts as well as limited training in repair and restoration.
+In the ART/MST488 course, the students receive training in basic preservation, cleaning, stabilization, exhibition, and storage of art and artifacts, as well as limited training in repair and restoration.
 Each student completes a final course project, independently analyzing and researching one or more objects that were loaned to the program by different Community Partners; then they apply their course training to conserve, repair, and/or restore the objects.

-“Conservation and Archival Display of Clay and Glass Marbles” by Zane Wigton
+“Conservation and Archival Display of Clay and Glass Marbles”

 Portuguese artist, Angela Saldanha, exhibits her works nationally and internationally, where she usually works as an activist of nature, community involvement, and critical reflections on society.